-These are the regular monthly tax withholdings from an employee’s salary or wages on a monthly basis as per the tax laws stipulated by the federal government.
-These are calculated at the start of the year and deducted on a periodic basis so that employees don’t feel the burden at year-end by paying the accumulated taxes and can also claim if paid in excess.
-While calculating these taxes all deductions and allowances are taken care of as per the declaration made by the employee at the start of the year.
-These ensure regular revenue to the government on a periodic basis and lesser tax evasion.
+These are the regular monthly tax withholdings from an employee’s salary or wages monthly as per the tax laws stipulated by the federal government.
+These are calculated at the start of the year and periodically deducted so that employees don’t feel the burden at year-end by paying the accumulated taxes and can also claim if paid in excess.
+While calculating these taxes, all deductions and allowances are taken care of as per the declaration by the employee at the start of the year.
+These ensure regular revenue to the government periodically and lesser tax evasion.

 Some of the advantages are as follows:

 - They apply to all wages and salaries up to a capping of a certain amount where the majority of people’s income falls under.
 Also, unlike the personal income tax, payroll taxes do not include any deductions, exemptions, and credits that narrow the tax base.
-This means that payroll taxes can raise a large amount of revenue without major investment and hassles, which ultimately concludes that payroll taxes are broad in nature.
+It means that these taxes can raise a large amount of revenue without major investment and hassles, which ultimately concludes that they are broad in nature.

-- Payroll taxes in most of the countries are collected at source from employee’s salary on a regular basis considering the employee declaration of income and investments during the year, this eliminates unnecessary documentation at the time filling of employee payroll tax returns and saves time for both the tax authorities and the payroll tax assessee.
-Through this process, an employee can claim the excess payroll tax paid as a refund through his payroll tax return to government.
+- These taxes in most of the countries are collected at source from employee’s salaries regularly, considering the employee declaration of income and investments during the year.
+It eliminates unnecessary documentation at the time filling of employee returns and saves time for both the tax authorities and the assessee.
+Through this process, an employee can claim the excess payroll tax paid as a refund through his return to the government.

 - They are very difficult to evade because all these deductions are made at source and upfront from an employee’s salary or wages at a fixed percentage and submitted to the federal government with proper record maintenance.